tardyparty/departmentStoreManagement/README.md

 ## supervisor.js

 * When a supervisor selects View Product Sales by Department, the app should display a summarized table in their terminal/bash window.
-* The total_profit column should be calculated on the fly using the difference between over_head_costs and product_sales.
+* The Net Income column should be calculated on the fly using the difference between over_head_costs and product_sales.

 ![](supervisor.gif)